 How to Reduce Bias in the Workplace: 10 Proven Approaches

-• The 2023 State of People Strategy Report reveals a significant trend among HR teams.
-Drawing on the input of 820 professionals in HR and People teams from various industries and company scales, the report highlights that 61% of HR leaders have intensified their efforts on how to overcome bias in workplace performance evaluations.
+The 2023 State of People Strategy Report reveals a significant trend among HR teams.
+Drawing on the input of 820 professionals in HR and People teams from various industries and company scales, the report highlights that 61% of HR leaders have intensified their efforts to overcome bias in workplace performance evaluations.
+Listed below are the 10 tips for reducing bias in the workplace:

 Training Leadership to Prevent Bias in the Workplace